MedicineNet

 MedicineNet is an American healthcare information website launched in 1996.
 The website provides a medical dictionary and information about diseases, conditions, medications and general health.
 In partnership with Veritas Medicine, it connects site users with appropriate clinical trials.

-For those seeking general information, MedicineNet (www.medicinenet.com) is an extensive site from Information Network that provides a medical dictionary; databases on pharmaceuticals and their side effects, and diseases and treatments.
+MedicineNet is a site from Information Network that provides a medical dictionary; databases on pharmaceuticals and their side effects, and diseases and treatments.
 In the "ask the experts," section you can query online physicians.

 Personnel

 Dr. William C. Shiel co-founded MedicineNet to provide the public with current, comprehensive medical information, written in easy-to-understand language.
 He was Chief Editor until July 2020 and authored or edited over 15,000 articles for the website.
 He continues as Chief Medical Editor/Author on the site's medical editorial board.

 Dr. Melissa Stöppler also serves on the MedicineNet editorial board and is the chief medical editor of eMedicineHealth.com, another WebMD subsidiary.

 Shiel was co-editor-in-chief of the first three editions of Webster's New World Medical Dictionary, with Stöppler joining as co-editor-in-chief for the edition.